univention/univention-corporate-server/doc/architecture/services/portal.rst

 The portal back end delegates the user authentication to the UMC server.
 It maintains internal caches for the portal content and the user group memberships.
+It doesn't request LDAP or :ref:`services-udm` directly.

+..
+TODO : Add reference, once LDAP is ready.
    It doesn't request :ref:`services-ldap` or :ref:`services-udm` directly.

 :numref:`services-ucs-portal-back-end-architecture-model` shows the architecture of the portal back end.
 A description about the elements and their responsibility